sheland/Core-String-Manipulation-Patterns/README.md

 4. Does it involve building new strings from patterns?
  - Yes → String Building with iteration

+5. Am I processing each character in order?
+  - Yes → Single Pointer

 ## Testing your Practice Recognizing Patterns
 See if you can identify the pattern before reading the solution: